Woo Sun-hee

-Woo Sun-Hee (born 1 July 1978) is a former South Korean handball player.
+Woo Sun-Hee (born 1 July 1978) is a former South Korean handball player and current coach.

+National team

+She made her debut on the South Korean national team in 2001.

-In 2003, Woo competed in the IHF World Women's Handball Championship held in Croatia and led her team to the bronze medal.
+In 2003, Woo competed in the 2003 World Women's Handball Championship held in Croatia and led her team to the bronze medal.
 She was finally named to the All-Star team of the competition.

 At the 2004 Summer Olympics, she won the silver medal with the South Korean team.
 She played all seven matches and scored 37 goals.
+Korea lost to Denmark in the final on a penalty shoot out.

+She missed the 2008 Olympics due to injury.
+Four years later she was part of the Korea team that finished 4th, losing to Spain in the third place play-off.

+She also won gold medals at the 2002, 2006 and 2014 Asian Games, and represented Korea at the 2016 Summer Olympics and at the 2010 Asian Games.

+She retired from the South Korean national team in November 2017 after 15 years on the team.

+Handball Career

+Kim started playing handball aged 11.

+From 2007 to 2009 she played for Romanian Rulmentul Brașov.
 After some years in Europe in the Romanian League, Woo Sun-Hee has returned to Korea where she played handball, until 2017.
+From 2009 onwards she was the player coach at her team.

+In 2024 she became the coach of the South Korean youth national team.